lupo1977/Pkcs12ToCryptlib/README.md

 # Pkcs12ToCryptlib
-Transfers simple Pkcs12 certificates to the format used in cryptlib
+Transfers simple Pkcs12 certificates to the Pkcs15 format used in cryptlib.